Cycle density in infinite Ramanujan graphs: Introduction

-A path in a multigraph is called \dfn{non-backtracking} if no edge is immediately followed by its reversal.
+A path in a multigraph is called \textit{nonbacktracking} if no edge is immediately followed by its reversal.
 Note that a loop is its own reversal.
-Non-backtracking random walks are almost as natural as ordinary random walks, though more difficult to analyze in most situations.
-Moreover, they can be more useful than ordinary random walks when random walks are used to search for something, as they explore more quickly, not wasting time immediately backtracking; see \ref b.ABLS/.
+Nonbacktracking random walks are almost as natural as ordinary random walks, though more difficult to analyze in most situations.
+Moreover, they can be more useful than ordinary random walks when random walks are used to search for something, as they explore more quickly, not wasting time immediately backtracking; see \citet{MR2348845}.
 Our aim, however, is to use them to analyze the spectral radius of ordinary random walks on regular graphs.

-The \dfn{spectral radius} of a (connected, locally finite) multigraph $G$ is defined to be $\rho(G) := \limsup_{n \to\infty} p_n(o, o)^{1/n}$ for a vertex $o \in G$, where $p_n(x, y)$ is the $n$-step transition probability for simple random walk on $G$ from $x$ to $y$.
+The \textit{spectral radius} of a (connected, locally finite) multigraph $G$ is defined to be $\rho(G) := \limsup_{n \to\infty} p_n(o, o)^{1/n}$ for a vertex $o \in G$, where $p_n(x, y)$ is the $n$-step transition probability for simple random walk on $G$ from $x$ to $y$.
 It is well known that $\rho(G)$ does not depend on the choice of $o$.